Henry van Dyke Jr.: Literary legacy

 (This is the original poem; some versions have "Eternity" in place of "not.")

 The poem inspired the song "Time Is" by the group It's a Beautiful Day on their eponymous 1969 debut album.
 Another interpretation of the poem is a song entitled "Time" by Mark Masri (2009).

 In 2003, the same section of the poem was chosen for a memorial in Grosvenor Square, London, dedicated to British victims of the September 11, 2001 terrorist attacks.
-The poem is also used as the closing of the 2013 novel Child of Time, by Bob Johnson.